(No ratings)

 Dr. Leonard Warren Skope, DDS is an oral surgeon in New Haven, CT specializing in oral and maxillofacial surgery.
+He graduated from Columbia University College of Dental Medicine.
 Dr. Leonard Warren Skope, DDS is affiliated with Yale New Haven Health.

 Temporomandibular Joint Disorder (TMJ)